Composite Enclaves: Towards Disaggregated Trusted Execution: Security Analysis

-As described in \Cref{sec:lifeycle}, there are two additional events for platform-wide enclaves in \name{}. \texttt{Connect} is used to connect two entities over a shared buffer. \texttt{Disconnect} facilitates a disconnect between the two enclaves.
-The \texttt{disconnect} is split into a synchronous and asynchronous event.
-Asynchronous disconnects only occur when one entity unexpectedly dies.
-We protect the stale shared memory region by moving it to sole ownership by the enclave that is still alive.
+As described in \Cref{sec:lifeycle}, we introduce two additional life cycle events for \nameenclave{}s. \texttt{Connect} is used to connect two \nameenclave{}s over a shared buffer, whereas \texttt{disconnect} facilitates a disconnect.
+The \texttt{disconnect} is split into a synchronous and a asynchronous event.
+The asynchronous disconnect only occurs when one of the \nameenclave{}s unexpectedly dies and results in the transfer of the sole ownership of the memory region to the remaining enclave.
 This enclave can then try to continue its execution.
-However, it will realize that the other entity has died as it does not react to any activity on the shared memory region.
-At a later point, the untrusted OS can issue a synchronous disconnect to notify the enclave and free the shared memory officially.
+However, it will realize that the other \nameenclave{} has died as it does not react to any activity on the shared memory region.
+At a later point, the untrusted OS can issue a synchronous disconnect to notify the \nameenclave{} and free the shared memory officially.
 Note that the SM mandates a synchronous disconnect before another \texttt{connect} command.

-Due to this architecture, a stale shared buffer will never be made accessible to any untrusted entity until a synchronous disconnect happens, during which the enclave will officially get notified.
-The separate handling of synchronous and asynchronous disconnect events enforces protection for any secret data during an enclave's entire life cycle.
+Due to this architecture, a stale shared buffer will never be made accessible to any untrusted entity until a synchronous disconnect occurs, during which the \nameenclave{} will officially get notified.
+The separate handling of synchronous and asynchronous disconnect events enforces protection for any secret data during an enclave's entire life cycle (\textbf{G2}).